joelong01/BashWizard/README.md

 ```

 Edit the JSON to remove parameters you don't care about.
-If you support input-file, then that is typically the only one you need to set in the debug config.